maciejgunia/resume/src/en/index.md

 -   Wordpress
 -   Facebook Ads

-Technical supervision over a newsportal, implementation of new and efficient functionalities as well as optimizing the efects of email campaigns.
+Technical supervision over a news portal, implementation of new and efficient functionalities as well as optimizing the effects of email campaigns.

 ---